James Cameron: Personal life

 Cameron has been married five times.
 He was married to Sharon Williams from 1978 to 1984.
-A year after he and Sharon divorced, Cameron married film producer Gale Anne Hurd, a close collaborator for his 1980s films.
+A year after he and Williams divorced, Cameron married film producer Gale Anne Hurd, a close collaborator for his 1980s films.
 They divorced in 1989.
-Soon after separating from Hurd, Cameron met the director Kathryn Bigelow whom he wed in 1989, and they divorced in 1991.
-Cameron then began a relationship with Linda Hamilton, actress in The Terminator series.
+Soon after separating from Hurd, Cameron met the director Kathryn Bigelow, whom he wed in 1989; they divorced in 1991.
+Cameron then began a relationship with Linda Hamilton, the lead actress in The Terminator series.
 Their daughter was born in 1993.
 Cameron married Hamilton in 1997.
 Amid speculation of an affair between Cameron and actress Suzy Amis, Cameron and Hamilton separated after two years of marriage, with Hamilton receiving a settlement of $50 million.
 He married Amis, his fifth wife, in 2000.
 They have one son and two daughters together.

 Cameron applied for American citizenship in 2004, but withdrew his application after George W. Bush won the presidential election.
 Cameron resided in the United States, but after filming Avatar in New Zealand, Cameron bought a home and a farm there in 2012.
 He divided his time between Malibu, California and New Zealand until 2020, after which he sold his Malibu home and decided to live in New Zealand permanently.
-He said in August 2020, "I plan to make all my future films in New Zealand, and I see the country having an opportunity to demonstrate to the international film industry how to safely return to work.
-Doing so with Avatar [sequels] will be a beacon that, when this is over [COVID-19 pandemic], will attract more production to New Zealand and continue to stimulate the screen industry and the economy for years.
+He said in August 2020: "I plan to make all my future films in New Zealand, and I see the country having an opportunity to demonstrate to the international film industry how to safely return to work.
+Doing so with Avatar [sequels] will be a beacon that, when this is over [COVID-19 pandemic], will attract more production to New Zealand and continue to stimulate the screen industry and the economy for years."
+In February 2025, Cameron was planning to formally become a New Zealand citizen.
+He was formally granted New Zealand citizenship at a ceremony on August 13, 2025.

-Cameron has said he is a "Converted Agnostic", adding "I've sworn off agnosticism, which I now call cowardly atheism".